- Ethereum Required

 - Metamask Required

-Axie Infinity (AI) is an Ethereum-based game that features NFT collectibles.
+Axie Infinity (AI) is an Ethereum-based game that features NFT collectibles and a play to earn economy.

 It was originally a browser-based idle game.
 But the developer made a major revamp on December 19, 2019 that turned it into an active, turn-based RPG with collectible trading card and monster breeding components.